-It’s almost here: Your opportunity to vote in the prestigious People’s Choice Award, a key part of the annual Housing Design Awards organized by the Greater Ottawa Home Builders’ Association.
+It’s here: Your opportunity to vote in the prestigious People’s Choice Award, a key part of the annual Housing Design Awards organized by the Greater Ottawa Home Builders’ Association.

 The winner of the award, which is sponsored by the Ottawa Citizen, will be announced at the awards gala on Oct.
 19.